Holiday rentals in St Davids

 2 Cilwendeg Lodge

-LeanneRating, 5 stars4 days ago
+LeanneRating, 5 stars1 week ago

 When we turned up we pleasantly surprised with how private it is.
 Walking into the property it had a homely cottage feel, and the welcome basket of Easter chocolates was a nice touch.
 The hot tub was clean and hot and ready to use.
 We very much enjoyed our stay at the cottage and would highly recommend.
 Thank you again Kay.